Reliability in Azure Virtual Machines

 Backup

-Azure Virtual Machines natively support backup through the Azure Backup service.
-Azure Backup provides a native solution for protecting Azure Virtual Machines by creating and managing backups, with application-consistent protection for the entire virtual machine including all attached disks.
+Virtual Machines natively supports backup through Azure Backup.
+Azure Backup provides a native solution for protecting Virtual Machines by creating and managing backups, with application-consistent protection for the entire VM, including all attached disks.
 This approach is ideal when you need coordinated backup of multiple disks or application-aware backups.
 For database workloads, consider application-specific backup solutions that provide transaction-consistent protection and faster recovery options.

-Azure Backup also supports disks that are attached to VMs.
-To learn more, see Azure Disk Backup.
+Backup also supports disks that are attached to VMs.
+For more information, see Overview of Azure Disk Backup.

 Service-level agreement

-The service-level agreement (SLA) for Azure Virutal Machines describes the expected availability of the service and the conditions that must be met to achieve that availability expectation.
+The service-level agreement (SLA) for Azure services describes the expected availability of each service and the conditions that your solution must meet to achieve that availability expectation.
+For more information, see SLAs for online services.

-The SLA provides a base level of availability for VMs.
-The uptime percentage defined in the SLA increases when you have two or more VMs, and you:
+For VMs, the SLA provides a base level of availability.
+The uptime percentage defined in the SLA increases when you have two or more VMs and you take the following actions:

-• Configure those VMs to be deployed across two or more availability zones, or
+• Configure those VMs to be deployed across two or more availability zones.

 For more information, see SLAs for online services.